Attacking Email Services

 • pop3: This specifies the service that Hydra will attack.
 In this case, it’s pop3, which is the Post Office Protocol version 3, used for retrieving email from a server.

 If cloud services support SMTP, POP3, or IMAP4 protocols, we may be able to attempt to perform password spray using tools like Hydra, but these tools are usually blocked.
-We can instead try to use custom tools such as o365spray or MailSniper for Microsoft Office 365 or CredKing for Gmail or Okta.
+We can instead try to use custom tools such as o365sprayarrow-up-right or MailSniperarrow-up-right for Microsoft Office 365 or CredKingarrow-up-right for Gmail or Okta.
 Keep in mind that these tools need to be up-to-date because if the service provider changes something (which happens often), the tools may not work anymore.
 This is a perfect example of why we must understand what our tools are doing and have the know-how to modify them if they do not work properly for some reason.

 O365 Spray - Password Spraying